solo-io/unik/docs/providers/openstack.md

 ## Misc
 UniK stores OpenStack data in the following paths:
 * JSON representation of the state: `$HOME/.unik/openstack/state.json`

+## Network
+You must specify a network (by uuid) to attach unikernels to.

 If UniK gets into a bad state (i.e. you manually remove a state file or OpenStack VM), you should manually edit the `$HOME/.unik/openstack/state.json` file to remove the instance that no longer exists.
 UniK will eventually become self-correcting to deal with disruptions in the state.